kgggh/deadlock4j/README.md

 ## Supported Databases 🗃️

+Deadlock4j detects deadlocks based on SQL exceptions and extracts vendor-specific information.
-Deadlock detection is available for the following databases:
+Currently, deadlock detection is available for the following databases

 - MySQL
 - PostgreSQL